 The chest moving unevenly between the separated part and rest of the chest is often the most definitive sign that you have a flail chest.
 The area of your chest that’s been traumatized will draw in when you breathe in, while the rest of your chest expands outward.
 When you breathe out, the affected area will expand out while the rest of your chest draws in.

+Chest wall blunt trauma is the cause of flail chest.
+It's called chest wall blunt trauma because it's the result of a blunt or flat object hitting the chest wall, destabilizing it and leaving it "floating".
 It’s common for trauma to the chest to occur during road accidents.
 This trauma can vary in severity from minimal bruising to fracture of the ribs.
-Trauma to the chest acquired during a road accident is usually a blunt trauma.
-It’s called a blunt trauma because it’s the result of a blunt or flat object, like a steering wheel, hitting the chest wall without penetrating the skin.
+Trauma to the chest acquired during a road accident is usually the result of a blunt or flat object, like a steering wheel, hitting the chest wall without penetrating the skin.

 Rib fractures that are caused by blunt traumas can be very painful, as the muscles that we use to breathe continue to pull on the injury.
 Ribs that have been fractured by a blunt trauma may also cause further injuries, like punctured lungs or damaged blood vessels.